ivandroid/ionic-settings/README.md

     };
     ```

 5. To initialize your app settings invoke the `init()` method of the `$ionicSettings` service (returns promise) passing your settings model object.
-If you'd like to protect your app with a PIN, make sure to initialize your settings before the main state of your app is loaded like shown below.
-Use the `$ionicSettings.onValidPin` / `$ionicSettings.onInvalidPin` event if you want to provide an action on entering valid / invalid PIN or get the wrong PIN value.
+If you'd like to protect your app with a pin, make sure to initialize your settings before the main state of your app is loaded like shown below.
+Use the `$ionicSettings.onValidPin` / `$ionicSettings.onInvalidPin` event if you want to provide an action on entering valid / invalid pin.

     ```javascript
     // INITIALIZATION IN CONFIG PHASE